-- (ix) It is recommended that you provide a dry powder fire extinguisher complying with ISO 7165 of at least 1KG capacity by the exit door and a fire blanket next to the cooker.
-Ensure you read the 'advice to occupier label' fitted to your caravan usually found on the inside of the wardrobe door. - (x) Never exceed your caravans Maximum Technical Permissible Laden Mass. (see Caravan Towing Vehicle Weight Ratio). - (xi) The laden nose weight for your caravan should not exceed the lower of the following: - Towing vehicles maximum nose weight. - · Tow bar maximum nose weight. - · The caravan's maximum nose weight - (xii) Ensure heavy and large items are secured before towing your new caravan to reduce the risk of damage being caused while the caravan is in motion. - (xiii) Pull out worktop extensions, where fitted, are only designed to take a maximum weight of 6kgs. - (xiv) Where high level bunks are fitted, care should be taken when used by children.
-The protection against falling out must be in place when the bunk is used. - (xv) When your caravan is connected to your towing vehicle it should be level or slightly nose down. - (xvi) When your caravan is loaded to its MTPLM and the weight distributed in accordance with the handbook, your caravan is designed to be towed at a maximum speed of 100kmh/60mph. - (xvii) It is illegal to tow your caravan whilst it is occupied. - (xviii) Do not leave children under 14 years of age unattended in your caravan. - (xix) Your vehicles MIRO is calculated with no water on board.
+- (viii) It is recommended that you provide a dry powder fire extinguisher complying with ISO 7165 of at least 1KG capacity by the exit door and a fire blanket next to the cooker.
+Ensure you read the 'advice to occupier label' fitted to your caravan usually found on the inside of the wardrobe door. - (ix) Never exceed your caravans Maximum Technical Permissible Laden Mass. (see Caravan Towing Vehicle Weight Ratio) - (x) The laden nose weight for your caravan should not exceed the lower of the following: - Towing vehicles maximum nose weight - Tow bar maximum nose weight - The caravan's maximum nose weight. - Ensure heavy and large items are secured before towing your new caravan to reduce the risk of damage being caused while the caravan is in motion. - (xii) Pull out worktop extensions, where fitted, are only designed to take a maximum weight of 6kgs. - (xiii) When your caravan is connected to your towing vehicle it should be level or slightly nose down. - (xiv) Where high level bunks are fitted, care should be taken when used by children.
+The protection against falling out must be in place when the bunk is used. - (xv) When your caravan is loaded to its MTPLM and the weight distributed in accordance with the handbook, your caravan is designed to be towed at a maximum speed of 100kmh/60mph. - (xvi) It is illegal to tow your caravan whilst it is occupied. - (xvii) If your caravan is fitted with a lift up bunk it is designed for a maximum weight of 11 stone and is not suitable for children under 6 years old without supervision. - (xviii) Do not leave children under 14 years of age unattended in your caravan.

+(xix) Your vehicles MIRO is calculated with no water on board.
 To travel with water you must take account of the water in your vehicle payload.
 1 litre of water = 1Kg.